 2020 is certainly going to be the worst year of our lives.

-Frank Avis by | April 28, 2020 | 2020s
+by Frank Avis | April 28, 2020 | 2020s

 2020 is certainly going to be the worst year of our lives.
 PM Morrison is right about that.
 I went through WW2 and the Coronavirus is worse than that.
 At least, back in the '40s, we could see the enemy.
 Clearly it'll be worse than the Great Depression because our world economy will be savaged and, at the same time, we'll be fighting for our lives.
 So the obvious conclusion is that this is the biggest threat to humanity since the Spanish Flu of 1918-19, which took 50 million lives – more than 12,000 of those here in Australia.
 So, I've lived for 82 years and never seen anything like it.
 I'm just as frightened as you are, wherever you're reading this.
 I know this isn't going to be pleasant reading but a researcher is supposed to report his findings honestly.
 You look at all the evidence in wide context and then simply connect the dots.
 In this case, the dots are not leading us to a good place.
 Truth is, humans think we're so special, that we are so superior to all of the other animals.
 The coronavirus tells us that the universe can simply roll right over us, like a Mack truck, whenever it chooses to do so.
 It killed the dinosaurs, and nearly everything else, 65 million years ago.
 It nearly wiped us out with the Lake Toba Supervolcano 70,000 years back, the Black Death in the Middle Ages, then the awful Spanish Flu and now another stealthy virus that has spread across the Globe.
 The world is random: we're not that special after all.
 Sorry to be the bearer of ill tidings.
 Anyway, I'm sitting here waiting for the Survey 2 figures to come in wondering... will I ever get back to my coffee and toasty at Gloria Jeans... will I ever be able to meet my mates again for our Thursday morning golf comp and will I ever be able to sit in the food court at our Shopping Centre and just say hello to some passing stranger?